-Fashionistas can head downtown where there's an abundance of high-end retail outlets including the Nordstrom flagship store, Macy’s and Tiffany & Co.
-Those looking for a unique vintage piece should check out the indie boutiques along Ballard Avenue, while bargain hunters should visit outlet malls surrounding the city for brand-name items at reduced prices.
+Fashionistas can head downtown, where there's an abundance of high-end retail outlets, including the Nordstrom flagship store, Macy's and Tiffany & Co.
+Those looking for a chic vintage piece should check out the indie boutiques along Ballard Avenue, while bargain hunters should visit outlet malls surrounding the city for brand-name items at reduced prices.
 Pike Place Market and the Seattle Waterfront are good bets for unique locally made crafts.

 Nightlife in Seattle

 There's no shortage of evening entertainment in Seattle.
 For those who enjoy socialising over a drink, there are plenty of bars and clubs to choose from.
-Pike Place Market is a Seattle landmark and each night throngs of tourists flock to enjoy the nightlife.
-Most Seattleites prefer to head to Belltown, Pioneer Square or Capitol Hill.
+Pike Place Market is a Seattle landmark, and throngs of tourists flock to enjoy the nightlife each night.
+Most Seattle locals prefer to head to Belltown, Pioneer Square or Capitol Hill.
 Ballard in North Seattle is popular with a more grown-up crowd looking for a quieter evening out.